 For more information concerning these objectives see PBL: A Student Guide.

-As your tutor group works through a Problem-Based Learning Module, learning issues (LI) will be developed.
+As your tutor group works through an Electronic Problem-Based Learning Module (ePBLM), learning issues (LI) will be developed.
 Some groups (as well as some of the cases) are better at this than others.
 Some groups (and some of the cases) lose focus from time-to-time and important issues are lost in the shuffle.

 Metabolic pathways in SSB again focus on where they start (substrates), where they finish (products), important intermediates, and regulated steps that are targets of medications.

 You will find that my approach differs from that of other faculty.
 I use animated illustrations during the scheduled resource sessions.
-My approach is to cover the important content and concepts embedded in each topic in order to provide you with a "big picture of what is important with a clinical emphasis.
+My approach is to cover the important content and concepts embedded in each topic (reflecting the LIs) in order to provide you with a "big picture of what is important with a clinical emphasis.
 If you enjoy collected facts, those details are readily available in Devlin and Nelson & Cox (see below for recommended textbooks).
 You will get more from the resource sessions if you are prepared for each of the associated topics.
 For those of you with adequate backgrounds in biochemistry, these sessions may not be useful for you.
 Remember, the resource sessions are optional.